petercripps/learning-python/README.md

 Scroll to the end to get the curriculum I've put together to use these resources.

-## Last Update (24th April 2020)
+## Last Update (26th April 2020)
-- Updated 'Curriculum' to 'Learning Approach'.
+- Added pupulation dataset to covid19 program.

 ## Tools
 ### Python